built-on-openfin/workspace-starter/how-to/add-an-application-to-workspace/README.md

 OpenFin Workspace is currently **only supported on Windows**.

-# Add an Application to OpenFin Workspace
+# Launch your Content in OpenFin Workspace

 OpenFin Workspace uses a **Content Discovery Service** to know which content and apps it can access through Home and Browser.